In This Article

 Again, there are similarities.
 Like all living things, we need oxygen, water, and a food source.
 But it doesn’t take a highly educated scientist to figure out that humans and bananas are generally not the same things.

-And since organ transplant between humans and genetically less-similar animals have been successful, the organ transplant argument disproving similarity loses a great deal of its weight.
+And since organ transplants between humans and genetically less similar animals have been successful, the organ transplant argument disproving similarity loses a great deal of its weight despite chimps’ and humans’ common ancestor.3

-Scientists acknowledge that while our DNA is similar to chimps, there are clearly differences in the two species.
-This could be due to gene expression and how junk DNA affects it.
+Scientists acknowledge that while our DNA is similar to chimps, there are clearly differences between the two species.
+This could be due to gene expression and how junk DNA affects it.4

-Dr. Gilad’s work can help geneticists understand the uniqueness of humans and how exploring the various similarities and differences can go a long way in finding cures for diseases and improving human health.
+Dr. Gilad’s work can help geneticists understand the uniqueness of humans and how exploring the various similarities and differences can go a long way in finding cures for diseases and improving human health.6

-A study conducted by researchers at the Georgia Institute of Technology further demonstrated the role of gene expression and how so-called junk DNA plays a role.
+A study conducted by researchers at the Georgia Institute of Technology further demonstrated the role of gene expression and how so-called junk DNA plays a role.5

 Long before DNA was an issue, scientists assumed that chimps and humans had different genetic makeups and were surprised to learn that the DNA sequences are extremely similar.

-So are humans and chimps genetically similar?
-The most up-to-date science confirms what Dr. Goodall realized decades ago: yes, but that doesn’t make them the same and it doesn’t mean there isn’t more to discover about the genetics of both species.
+The most up-to-date science confirms what Dr. Goodall realized decades ago: yes, but that doesn’t make them the same, and there’s still so much more to discover about the genetics of both species.

 Know Your DNA Reviews